How to Cook Thick Pork Chops

 - 2-inch thick chop: Cook for 5-6 minutes per side for a total of 10-12 minutes over high heat.
 Internal temperature should reach 145°F (63°C) for medium-rare, 160°F (71°C) for medium, and 170°F (77°C) for well-done.

-- Cook your meat at room temperature- not right out of the fridge.
+- Cook your meat at room temperature, not directly from the refrigerator.
 Take the meat out about 30 minutes before cooking.

-- Pat dry – use paper towels to pat the steaks dry to get a perfect sear and reduce oil splatter.
+- Pat dry – use paper towels to gently pat the steaks dry, ensuring a perfect sear and minimizing oil splatter.

-- Don't overcrowd the pan.
-This will keep the temperature consistent, and the pork chop will cook evenly.
+- Don’t overcrowd the pan.
+This will maintain a consistent temperature, ensuring the pork chop cooks evenly.

-- Make sure the pan is sizzling HOT when you first add the thick pork chop to the pan.
+- Make sure the pan is sizzling hot when you first add the thick pork chop to it.
 This will prevent sticking and create a perfect sear and nice crust.

 - Let your pork chop REST!
 After going through all the trouble to cook the perfect pork chop, this is an essential step.
-Allow it to rest for 10 minutes after cooking (under loosely tented foil to keep it warm).
+Allow it to rest on a baking sheet or plate for 10 minutes after cooking, covered loosely with foil to keep it warm.
 This way, the juices can redistribute throughout the pork, making the pork chop more tender and juicy.

 FAQ’s